akaaariii/akaaariii/README.md

 ### Hi there 👋 I'm Akari.

 I'm a front-end developer based in Vancouver.
-Thank you for visiting my Github.
+Thank you for visiting my Github profile.

 <!--
 **akaaariii/akaaariii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.